OWASP/www-chapter-kharkiv/index.md

 ## How to support the chapter

-If your company wishes to support the chapter, please contact [Vitalii Balashov](mailto:vitalii.balashov@owasp.org) and [Victoria Paschenko](mailto:victoria.paschenko@owasp.org).
+If your company wishes to support the chapter, please contact [Vitalii Balashov](mailto:vitalii.balashov@owasp.org)

 # Future Events